 - 13% reduction in cost per lead

-These improvements come with a hefty price tag—starting at $100-$120K annually and going up to $650K for enterprise users.
-The credit-based system creates a "use it or lose it" situation since credits expire at billing cycle end without rolling over.
+These gains come with a high price—starting at $100-$120K annually and increasing to $650K for enterprise users.
+The credit-based system poses a "use it or lose it" challenge since credits expire at billing cycle end without rolling over.

-Apollo's $99 per user monthly subscription looks economical until you consider data quality issues.
-Teams must acquire more contacts to achieve the same results with only 60-65% accuracy in mobile data.
-This drives up the effective CPA despite lower upfront costs.
+Apollo's $99 per user monthly subscription seems economical until data quality issues arise.
+Teams must acquire more contacts to achieve similar results, with only 60-65% accuracy in mobile data, driving up effective CPA despite lower upfront costs.

-Person-level identification beats company-level targeting in conversion metrics.
-Programs using person-level intent data (like Identity Matrix provides) show much higher conversion rates than traditional company-level approaches (used by platforms like Demandbase).
-This precision in targeting decision makers is crucial for effective account based selling tools.
+Person-level identification outperforms company-level targeting in conversion metrics.
+Programs using person-level intent data (like Identity Matrix) achieve higher conversion rates than traditional company-level approaches (like Demandbase).
+This precision in targeting decision-makers is crucial for effective account-based selling tools.

-This performance gap comes from precision—targeting actual decision-makers instead of entire companies.
-Traditional platforms leave marketers guessing who within target accounts is actually researching solutions.
-This dilutes campaign effectiveness and reduces the impact of personalization efforts.
+The performance gap results from targeting actual decision-makers instead of entire companies.
+Traditional platforms leave marketers guessing who within target accounts is actively researching solutions, diluting campaign effectiveness and personalization efforts.

-Weidert Group saw "5X more engagement" after switching to person-level ABM approaches.
-This matches our findings across industries.
-More precise targeting delivers better conversion metrics, which offsets higher platform costs for businesses with high-value deals.
+Weidert Group observed "5X more engagement" after adopting person-level ABM approaches, aligning with our findings across industries.
+Precise targeting delivers better conversion metrics, offsetting higher platform costs for businesses with high-value deals.

-Legacy platforms just need substantial time investment before showing returns.
+Legacy platforms require substantial time investment before showing returns.
 Apollo takes "several weeks" to complete seven critical setup steps, without guaranteed performance improvement.
-ZoomInfo follows "a very similar sequence" with similar timeline challenges.
+ZoomInfo follows a similar "sequence" with comparable timeline challenges.

 Newer platforms promise quicker results: